 A modern British restaurant and bar has opened in the new Centre Point development in London.
-Our contributor Adrienne Fung was there for lunch last month to check out the brunch menu.
+Contributor Adrienne Fung was there for lunch last month to check out the brunch menu.

 Nowadays, new restaurants not only try to impress with their food and drink.
 What sometimes brings patrons through the front door is how “instagrammable” the place is.
 My guess is there wouldn’t be a constant queue outside Elan Café if it looked like your neighbourhood Pret!